-The given user rights regulate the access to cell data as well as to selected system operations.
-Jedox stores level 1 and 2 rights objects and users and their passwords in the Jedox OLAP Database system.
+The given user rights regulate the access to cell data and to selected system operations.
+Jedox stores level 1 and 2 right objects and users and their passwords in the Jedox In-Memory Database system.
 For information on regulating user access to Jedox data, see Administration of User Rights.
-To create a special Jedox administrator account with special/limited access rights, see Admin User Accounts.
+To create a special Jedox administrator account with limited access rights, see Admin User Accounts.

-Unprotected connections can be used by any given Jedox user, such as in OLAP-related dialogs (e.g. Paste View).
+Unprotected connections can be used by any given Jedox user, such as in the In-Memory Database-related dialogs (e.g. Paste View).